Mitch Haniger Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in MLB with a collective 7.8 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.

-- The Brewers have the fifth-ranked team ERA across all MLB pitching staffs (3.53).
+- The Brewers have a 3.56 team ERA that ranks sixth across all MLB pitching staffs.

-- Brewers pitchers combine to allow 36 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- Brewers pitchers combine to surrender 38 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Rea gets the start for the Brewers, his fifth of the season.
-He is 0-2 with a 4.79 ERA and 18 strikeouts in 20 2/3 innings pitched.
+- Houser makes his first start of the season for the Brewers.

-- In his last time out on Sunday against the Los Angeles Angels, the right-hander tossed five innings, giving up two earned runs while surrendering three hits.
+- In his last appearance on Tuesday, Sept.
+27, the 30-year-old right-hander, started and went 3 1/3 innings against the St. Louis Cardinals.

 © 2023 Data Skrive.
 All rights reserved.